Eittymoni/Eittymoni/README.md

 ## I'm a Frontend Developer passionate about creating simple, original, and impactful User Experiences using modern web technologies. 🚀

--  🔭 I currently work as a **Frontend Developer** at Softvence Agency.
+-  🔭 I currently work as a **Frontend Developer** at Travel Business portal.
 - 🌱 I’m learning **Web Development**

 - 📫 How to reach me **eitty.t@gmail.com**